 Subsequent payments to and from the broker occur on a daily basis in a process known as marking to market.
 These payments are called variation margin and are made as the value of the underlying futures contract fluctuates.
 For example, when a Fund sells a futures contract and the price of the underlying index rises above the delivery price, that Fund's position declines in value.
 The Fund then pays the broker a variation margin payment equal to the difference between the delivery price of the futures contract and the value of the index underlying the futures contract.
 Conversely, if the price of the underlying index falls below the delivery price of the contract, a Fund's futures position increases in value.
-The broker then must make a variation margin payment equal to the difference between the delivery price of the futures contract and the value of the index underlying the futures contract.
+The broker then must make a variation margin payment equal to the difference between the delivery between the delivery price of the index underlying index futures contract.